2024-25 Academic Catalog

 Three hours lecture.
 Spring semester.
 Application of engineering analysis, modeling and simulation to biological systems

-ABE 4813 Principles of Engineering Design: 3 hours.
+ABE 4813 Principles of Engineering Design for Biological Systems: 3 hours.

 (Prerequisite: senior standing in engineering) Two hours lecture.
 Two hours laboratory.
 First semester of the senior capstone design sequence.
 Students learn the fundamentals of the design process, select a design project, and complete a preliminary design

-ABE 4833 Practices of Engineering Design: 3 hours.
+ABE 4833 Practice of Engineering Design for Biological Systems: 3 hours.

 (Prerequisite: ABE 4813).
 One hour lecture.
 Two hours laboratory.
 Second semester of the senior design sequence.
 Students continue learning about engineering design as they complete, construct, and test the design began in ABE 4813